uynitsuj/team3128.github.io/members/index.md

 ### Elected Positions

 Our President is elected at the end of every year in May by a team vote.
 Anyone who has been on the team for at least one complete build season can self-nominate for President or Vice President.
-The President is then voted upon and appoints his or her Vice President, who must be approved by the team.
+The Vice President may nominate themselves to the Presidential candidates, and President-Vice President tickets will run in the election.
+The election will follow each Presidential candidate delivering opening and closing statements before and after responses to specific questions submitted by team members and chosen by mentors.

 <!--
 **Self-Nominations Open:** April 28th